pauldallen/audit-aws-rds/README.md

 ## Required variables with no default

 ### `AUDIT_AWS_RDS_ALERT_RECIPIENT`:
-  * description: email recipient for notification
+  * description: Enter the email address(es) that will receive notifications.
+If more than one, separate each with a comma.

 ## Required variables with default

 ### `AUDIT_AWS_RDS_ALERT_LIST`:
-  * description: alert list for generating notifications
+  * description: Which alerts would you like to check for?
+(Default is all RDS alerts)
   * default: rds-short-backup-retention-period, rds-no-auto-minor-version-upgrade, rds-db-publicly-accessible

 ### `AUDIT_AWS_RDS_ALLOW_EMPTY`:
-  * description: receive empty reports?
+  * description: Would you like to receive empty reports?
+Options - true / false.
+Default is false.
   * default: false

 ### `AUDIT_AWS_RDS_SEND_ON`:
-  * description: always or change
+  * description: Send reports always or only when there is a change?
+Options - always / change.
+Default is change.
   * default: change

 ### `AUDIT_AWS_RDS_REGIONS`:
-  * description: list of AWS regions to check.
-Default is all regions
+  * description: List of AWS regions to check.
+Default is us-east-1,us-west-1,us-west-2.
   * default: us-east-1, us-west-1, us-west-2